Program Policies

 Under extenuating circumstances, a leave of absence may be granted to a student in good academic standing with the program at the sole discretion of the university.
 Students should understand that a leave of absence will likely delay progression through or graduation from the program.
 If approved, a leave of absence will typically be granted for a maximum of 12 months.

-If a student who takes leave either (1) did not request a leave of absence as outlined in this policy or (2) elected to take leave although the leave request was denied, the student will be required to reapply for program admission.
+If a student who takes leave either (1) did not request a leave of absence as outlined in this policy or (2) elected to take leave although the leave request was denied, the student would be required to reapply for program admission.

 - Failure to meet post-acceptance requirements as specified in the admissions policy and offer of the acceptance letter